Hantavirus cruise ship passengers arrive in Perth to be quarantined for three weeks

 By continuing you agree to our Terms and Privacy Policy.

-No passengers or aircrew are showing any symptoms of the virus.
+No passengers or aircrew were showing any symptoms of the virus when they departed the Netherlands on Thursday.

 The travellers were among 147 people aboard the MV Hondius when a rare case of the Andes strain of hantavirus was detected in Johannesburg on May 2 after a British passenger was evacuated after falling ill.